 Just like lack of sleep, too much stress is also bad for your testosterone levels.
 It will basically slow down the production of testosterone and make you feel tired, lethargic, and confused.
 Stress is inevitable, so you cannot eliminate it.
 But you can do something to reduce it.

 Learn what works for you.
 For example, you can go to a yoga class.
 You can practice breathing exercises.
-You might want to give meditating a shot.
-You could just watch your favorite series online and relax in your bed for an entire afternoon.
+You might want to give meditation a shot.
+You could just watch your favorite series online and relax in bed for an entire afternoon.

 All these activities will reduce your stress hormones and let your body naturally increase testosterone levels.